 So we begin with an invitation, a call to see who is out there that feels curious and compelled to build common values into an alternative social and farming structure.
-If this sounds like something you would like to try with us, please apply for our apprenticeship, residency, or marketing gardening opportunities.
+If this sounds like something you would like to try with us, please apply for our Farm Team Member opportunity.
 We would very much like to meet you.

 ~The Farmers of Wildwood